Prateeksingchn/DSA-JAVA/assignments/02-first-java.md

 The result is: 15.0
 ```

 ---

+### 5. Print Larger Number
-# 5. Take 2 numbers as input and print the largest number.
+Ques- Take 2 numbers as input and print the largest number.

 ```java
 package assignments;